-Now, if we consider the average number of bits a letter needs in indexing a sequence of length $T$, a minor miracle happens: as $T\rightarrow \infty$,
+Next if we consider the average number of bits that a letter needs in indexing a sequence of length $T$, {\bf a minor miracle happens}: as $T\rightarrow \infty$,

-The expression on the right hand side (RHS) of eq.~\eqref{entropy} is the celebrated quantity associated with a probability distribution, called {\emph{Shannon entropy}}.
+The surprisingly simple expression on the right hand side (RHS) of eq.~\eqref{entropy} is the celebrated quantity associated with a probability distribution, called {\emph{Shannon entropy}}.

-Let's review a little bit what we have just done: we have $K$ sequences of interest in total, and all sequences appear equally likely.
+Let us review a little bit what we have done.
+We first have $K$ sequences interested in total, and all sequences appear equally likely.
 Suppose they encode different messages.
-Regardless specific messages they encode, we regard them as having the same amount of information.
-Let's just employ the number of bits needed to encode a sequence to count the amount of information a sequence encode (or can provide).
-Then, $\frac{\log_2 K}{T}$ can be viewed as the average amount of information a letter in the sequence has.
+Regardless of the specific messages they encode, we view them as having the same amount of information.
+Then it is natural to employ the number of bits needed to encode a sequence to measure the amount of information a sequence encode (or can provide).
+Then, the quantity $\frac{\log_2 K}{T}$ can be viewed as the average amount of information a letter in the sequence has.
 This suggests that we can actually define the amount of information of each letter.
-Here, we say ``average'' because we think the amount of information different letters have should be different as they may not ``contribute equally" in a sequence, depending on the respective probabilities of the letters.
-Indeed, if we look into the RHS of formula~\eqref{entropy}, it only depends on the probability distribution of these letters in $\mathbb{A}$.
+Here, we say ``average'' because we think the amount of information that different letters have should be different as they may not ``contribute equally" in a sequence, depending on the respective probabilities of the letters.
+Indeed, if we look into the RHS of the formula~\eqref{entropy}, it only depends on the probability distribution of these letters in $\mathbb{A}$.
 Note

 is clearly the expectation (i.e., average in the sense of probability) of the quantity ${\log_2 \frac{1}{p_i}}$ associated with the letter $x_i$, for $1\leq i \leq n$.
-This matches the term ``average" so that we can define \emph{the amount of information} a letter $x_i$ with probability $p_i$ has to be ${\log_2 \frac{1}{p_i}}$ bits.
+This matches the term ``average" so that we can define \emph{the amount of information} that a letter $x_i$ appearing with probability $p_i$ has to be ${\log_2 \frac{1}{p_i}}$ bits.

 In this definition of information, we observe that if a letter has a higher probability it has less information, and vice versa.
 In other words, more uncertainty, more information.
 Just like lottery, winning the first prize is less likely but more shocking when it happens, while you may feel winning a prize of 10 bucks is not a big deal since it is very likely.
 Hence, this definition agrees with our intuition as well.